 Football Hail Mary

-There are several different types of play calls that qualify as a hail mary.
-While the traditional version is having every receiver run a fly/streak route (running forward in a straight, vertical line for 40+ yards), other receiver routes have been incorporated into the hail mary to help maximize the chances of the last ditch attempt working.
-For example, one of the inside receivers closest to the quarterback might run a post (running forward 10-20 yards before breaking towards the middle of the field at a 45 degree angle).
+There are several different types of play calls that qualify as a Hail Mary.
+The traditional version has every receiver run a fly or streak route (running forward in a straight, vertical line for over 40 yards).
+Other receiver routes can be incorporated into the Hail Mary to help maximize the chances of the last-ditch attempt working.
+For example, one of the inside receivers might run a post (running forward 10 to 20 yards before breaking towards the middle of the field at a 45-degree angle).
 Outside receivers closest to the sidelines may try to utilize a “stop and go,” in which a stutter-step is performed to fake out the defense before racing towards the end zone.